DevGary/ContentView/README.md

 ContentView is a library to simplify loading content such as Images, Gifs, Videos, Albums, from websites such as [Imgur](https://imgur.com/), [Gfycat](https://gfycat.com/), and [Streamable](https://streamable.com/).
 It consists of 2 modular components that can be used together or independently.

-- `ContentLinkHandler` converts urls to sites like Imgur, Gfycat, Streamable, etc into `Content` by calling the respective APIs and mapping the responses into `Content` items.
+- `ContentLinkHandler` converts urls to sites such as Imgur, Gfycat, Streamable, etc into `Content` by calling the respective APIs and mapping the responses into `Content` items.
-- `ContentView` is the Android `View` that supports loading different types of `Content` with the help of libraries like `Glide`, `ExoPlayer`, `ViewPager2`, etc.
+- `ContentView` is an Android `View` that supports loading different types of `Content` with the help of libraries such as `Glide`, `ExoPlayer`, `ViewPager2`, etc.

 ![](demo.webp)